rakdev7/RootCodingTest/README.md

 I created this app in a modular fashion mainly based on Single Responsibility principle.
 Each class/struct is confined to a specific thing it deals with.
 I chose structs for data models to prevent unexpected changes to the data they contain.
 Also used class for Trip model since I wanted to intentionally add data after initial parsing from `input.txt` file.

-I have used tuples, structures, classes and extensions wherever necessary.
+I have made intentional choices of using tuples, structures, classes and extensions wherever necessary.
+I have also added unit tests for most of my business logic.

+P.S.
+If you want to replace input.txt with a file with different name, go to `ViewController.swift` and replace the name of the file here - `static let kinputFileType = "input"`